Remarks on the influence of quantum vacuum fluctuations over a charged test particle near a conducting wall: Final remarks

-Motivated by the idea of implementing a smooth transition between the vacuum states, this system was once again examined \cite{delorenci2016}, but then implementing a smooth transition described by the normalized $C^\infty$ switching function $F^{(n)}_\tau(t) = c_n\Big[1+\left(\frac{2t}{\tau}\right)^{2n}\Big]^{-1}$, where $n$ is a positive integer that should be chosen according to the layout of the system, and $c_n = (2n/\pi)\sin(\pi/2n)$ is the normalization constant.
-As a result the dispersions could be analytically integrated and their behaviour could be investigated as function of time and distance from the wall.
-For a finite time $\tau$, the above mentioned divergences, including the typical one on the wall, were regularized.
-However the regime of small distances in the limit of $\tau\rightarrow 0$ is not well defined when this switching is implemented, as the switching time goes to zero when $\tau$ goes to zero, which corresponds to the sudden transition case.
-The sudden approximation is full recovered as a limiting case of large $n$.
-Contrarily to the previous models, the dispersions now vanish in the late time regime.
+The idea of implementing a smooth transition between the vacuum states of the system here studied was already reported in the literature \cite{seriu2008,seriu2009,delorenci2016}.
+Particularly, in Ref. \cite{delorenci2016} the transition was described by means of the normalized $C^\infty$ switching function $F^{(n)}_\tau(t) = c_n\big[1+\left(2t/\tau\right)^{2n}\big]^{-1}$, where $n$ is a positive integer that should be chosen according to the layout of the system, and $c_n = (2n/\pi)\sin(\pi/2n)$ is the normalization constant.
+As a result the dispersions could be analytically integrated and their behaviour investigated as function of time and distance to the wall.
+However, contrarily to the previous models, the dispersions vanish in the late time regime.
 This is because the switching time introduced by this function is a linear function of $\tau$.
-Hence, making $\tau\rightarrow\infty$ implies in a infinity transition duration, which means that there would be no change of the vacuum state.
+Hence, making $\tau\rightarrow\infty$ implies an infinity transition duration, which means that there would be no change of the vacuum state.

-A further generalization of the above described framework was here investigated by introducing the concept of a smooth transition with a controllable switching interval of time, and extending the analysis to the regime of finite temperature.
-The switching function describing the smooth transition is now given by Eq.~(\ref{int27}).
-All previous results regarding the behaviour of dispersions of the velocity of the particle are now recovered as particular cases of the analytic solution of $\langle(\Delta v_j)^2\rangle_{{}_\beta}$ described in the last section.
-Additionally, new effects could be unveiled, as for instance the importance of thermal effects (as compared to vacuum effects) near the wall, as discussed in Sec.~\ref{fig6} and \ref{fig7}.
+As a further generalization of this framework, the concept of a smooth transition with a controllable switching interval of time is here introduced, and the analysis was extended to the regime of finite temperature.
+The main motivation is that a real system will always take a nonzero duration to evolve between the two vacuum states.
+The switching function describing the transition is now given by Eq.~(\ref{int27}).
+All previous results regarding the behaviour of the dispersions of the particle velocity are now recovered as limiting cases of this more realistic model.
+As a consequence, more than just generalizing previous models and recovering their predictions in some appropriate limits, new effects related to this important system were found.
+For instance, it was shown that thermal effects can be more important than vacuum effects arbitrarily near the wall, contrarily to the previous expectations.
+Additionally, the residual effect in the late time regime was here reported to be linked to the duration of the transition.
+In this sense, we understand that this effect is a sort of particle energy exchanging due to the vacuum states transition.
+Moreover, even in finite temperature regime, it was shown that the kinetic energy of the particle can be diminished due to subvacuum quantum fluctuations.